 Click here to watch the full demonstration on-demand, starting at timestamp 12:00.

 There are many ways to automate cloud infrastructure.
 Unfortunately, with so many processes and tools used along the way, there is a fundamental “orchestration” gap.

-If you’d like to see how Stonebranch uses UAC to orchestrate our very own cloud infrastructure, join us on Tuesday, November 8.
-In this virtual session, two Stonebranch experts — Cinu Varghese, VP of cloud operations and product support, and Matthew Burke, senior technical support engineer — will demonstrate our real-world setup.
+If you’d like to see how Stonebranch uses UAC to orchestrate our very own cloud infrastructure, watch Cloud Infrastructure Automation with the UAC.
+In this virtual session, two Stonebranch experts — Cinu Varghese, VP of cloud operations and product support, and Matthew Burke, senior technical support engineer — demonstrate our real-world setup.

 Schedule a Live Demo with a Stonebranch Solution Expert